 - 7. The Respondent advised the Board regarding the mass appraisal process that the City of Edmonton utilizes for their warehouse inventory.
 The Respondent utilizes the direct sales methodology and sales occurring from January 2007 through June 2010 were used in the model development and testing. - 8.
 Sales were validated by conducting site inspections and interviews, and by reviewing title transfers, sales validation questionnaires, and four data collection sources. - 9.
 Factors found to affect value in the warehouse inventory were: the location of the property, the size of the lot, the age and condition of the building, the total area of the main floor, developed second floor and mezzanine area. - 10.
 The most common unit of comparison for industrial purposes is value per square foot of building area.
 When comparing properties on this basis, it is imperative that the site coverage be a key factor in the comparison. - 11.
 Site coverage expresses the relationship between the main floor area of the building and the amount of land associated with it.
 Properties with a larger amount of land in relation to the building footprint will see a higher value per square foot, as each square foot has to account for the additional value attributable to the larger land area. - 12.
-The Respondent presented five sales comparables to the Board similar to the subject property in terms of age, condition, site coverage and total building area. - 13.
+The Respondent presented five sales comparables similar to the subject property in terms of age, condition, site coverage and total building area. - 13.
 The sales comparables ranged in age from 1961 to 1978 and the site coverage ranged from 28 to 42%.
 The total building area ranged in size from 40,400 to 89,449 square feet.
-The total adjusted selling price per square foot of total building area ranged from \$81.12 to \$124.68 (Exhibit R-1, page 22). - 14.
+The time adjusted selling price per square foot of total building area ranged from \$81.12 to \$124.68 (Exhibit R-1, page 19). - 14.
 The Respondent advised the Board that sale #4 and sale #5 were the same property and the sales comparables were somewhat older than the subject property. - 15.
-The Respondent presented six equity comparables to the Board that was similar in terms of age, condition, site coverage and size (Exhibit R-1, page 30).
-The assessment per square of total area ranged from \$78.66 to \$85.06, which generally supports the assessment per square foot of \$81.44. - 16.
-The Respondent challenged the Complainant's sales comparables with the following comments (Exhibit R-1, page 19); - i.
-Sale #1 (5705 103 A Street) has an inferior site coverage and one of the buildings is based on cost and would sell for a lower price than the other buildings on site; - ii.
-Sale #2 (3304 Parsons Road) has four of the main floor bays leased on rates that are well below market and the fully leased mezzanine is also leased at below market rates; - iii.
-Sale #3 (9333 49 Street) has a tenant that is vacating within one year;
+In addition, the Respondent presented six equity comparables to the Board that were similar in terms of age, condition, site coverage and size (Exhibit R-1, page 25).
+The assessment per square of total area ranged from \$78.66 to \$85.06, which generally supports the assessment per square foot of \$79.48. - 16.
+The Respondent challenged the Complainant's sales comparables with the following comments (Exhibit R-1, page 18); - i.
+Sale #1 (5705 103 A Street) has an inferior site coverage and one of the buildings is based on cost and would sell for a lower price than the other buildings on site;

+- ii.
+Sale #2 (3304 Parsons Road) has four of the main floor bays leased on rates that are well below market and the fully leased mezzanine also leases below market rates; - iii.
+Sale #3 (9333 49 Street) has a tenant that is vacating within one year; - iv.
+Sale #4 (9304 60 Avenue) has a superior site coverage, size and finished upper mezzanine.